mintuit/BI_2023_Annelida_Regeneration/README.md

 We see more complex architecture with precense of 3 paralogous NKX2-like genes groups in *P.dumerilii* and *P.elegans*.
 Low bootstrap support for NKX2-1-like genes phylogeny probably related to low numbers of identified orthologs in Spiralia for these genes and requires further evaluation.

+## Discusion

+Based on our results, we suggest that a larger number of co-expression clusters during anterior regeneration in *P. elegans* may indicate a more complex response to damage and the initiation of regeneration since the number of genes involved in the formation of clusters is approximately the same.
+On the contrary, the biological processes that are observed during posterior regeneration in *P. elegans* and  *P. dumerilii* have many similarities, which may indicate a similarity in the course of posterior regeneration processes at the molecular level in the species studied.
+Moreover, the PBX1-like gene can be considered as a prospective candidate for further experimental study, since it is not expressed during anterior regeneration in *P. dumerilii*, but is expressed during posterior regeneration in both annelids and during anterior regeneration in *P.elegans*.
+NKX2-like genes play a role in central neural system development and neural system regeneration[^4] according to GO-terms enrichment analysis of gene co-expression clusters.
+Different paralogs of NKX2-like genes are expressed in anterior and posterior regeneration in both annelids, but evolutionary changes in the paralog of NKX2-like gene expressed during anterior regeneration in *P. dumerilii* may be related to its evolutionary transformation of regenerative capacity.

 ## Future plans

 - In order to reduce the artificial redundancy of the combined assembly of the transcriptome, we will test a new approach based on the construction of protein clusters, followed by the selection of a representative sequence in each cluster